Census Dots

 Native American/Other

-Of the 955 places in Florida, West Palm Beach is the 17th most populous.
+West Palm Beach is ranked the 18th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Palm Beach was ranked the 17th most populous place in the 2020 Census.

 West Palm Beach's White Population